Search

 A child might be born with CP or develop it later.
 The brain injury or problem doesn't get worse, but someone with CP may have different needs over time.

-Cerebral palsy can be caused by:
+Cerebral palsy can happen because of:

 • genetic disorders